JackieLin2004/Intelligent-RS/README.md

 ## 2. Image Super-Resolution

-In this section, this project uses two network architecture implementations, **SRResNet** and **SRGAN**.
+In this section, two network architecture implementations are used in this project.
 The former is a traditional convolutional approach and the latter is a generative adversarial network.

+For convolutional methods, we used SRResNet.

+And for generative adversarial networks, we used SRGAN, ESRGAN. in addition, we made a little improvement to SRGAN, which is tentatively called ISRGAN here.

 ### 2.1 Create Data List